moonburnt/laymix/README.md

 ## Description:

-**LayMix** - cli utility to mix image layers into all possible results.
-It should be useful for artists who need to produce few slightly-different versions of same image (say, same character but with different hairstyles).
-Originally I've made it for some web visual novel, but then I've got permission to release the sources and further extend it.
+**LayMix** - cli utility to generate Cartesian products from sample of image data.
+It should be useful for artists who need to produce few slightly-different versions of the same image (say, one character but with different hairstyles).
+Originally I've made it for a web visual novel, but then I've got permission to release the sources and further extend it.

 ## Image Requirements: